Elizabeth Freeman couldn’t read the Massachusetts Constitution, but she understood its declaration that “all men are

 Any time, any time while I was a slave, if one minute’s freedom had been offered to me, and I had been told I must die at the end of that minute, I would have taken it—just to stand one minute on God’s airth [sic] a free woman— I would.

 She took the name Elizabeth Freeman and went to work for the Sedgwicks as governess and head servant.
-She had three more children and was esteemed as a healer, nurse and midwife.
-One of the Sedgwick children, Catharine, became a widely read novelist and wrote about Elizabeth Freeman’s life.
+She also had three more children.
+The Sedgwicks esteemed her as a healer, nurse and midwife.
+One of the Sedgwick children, Catharine, grew up into a widely read novelist and wrote about Elizabeth Freeman’s life.

 Good Mother, Farewell

 In 1808, Elizabeth Freeman and a daughter bought their own house in Stockbridge, Mass.

 She died Dec.
 28, 1829 at about 85 years old, and the Sedgwicks buried her in the family plot in Stockbridge.
 No other non-Sedgwick rests in the plot known as the Pie.
 The Sedgwicks provided a tombstone that read,

 “ELIZABETH FREEMAN, left behind 4 children but is also known by the name of MUMBET died Dec.
 28th 1829.”